stuartpb/achewatr/README.md

 #### title

 Title of the strip / column / blog post.
+Note that this can be empty, as in the case of Chris' [December 2011 blog post](http://chrisonstad.blogspot.com/2011/12/normal-0-false-false-false-en-us-x-none.html).

 #### type